Rustam-Z/big-data/Big Data/big_data.md

 val c2 = c1.map(value => value + 2) # don't compute
 print c2 # now transform into
 ```
-- **Type inference** is part of compile to determine the type by operatoin
+- **Type inference** is part of compile to determine the type by operation

 **DAG optimization in Spark**
 - DAGs are used here to perform step by step transformations of data.
-- If there will be any error somewhere in between, as Spark saved other data in the memory, it can easily continue frmo this part.
+- If there will be any error somewhere in between, as Spark saved other data in the memory, it can easily continue from this part.

 **Caching**
 - Immutable data allows you to cache data for a long time.